ThePat02/SplashScreenWizard/README.md

 - Use the Godot Asset Library to install the plugin directly from the Godot Editor.
 - Get the latest release from the [Releases](https://github.com/ThePat02/SplashScreenWizard/releases) page and add the contents of the `addons` directory to your project.
 - Clone the repository using `git clone`.
-- Install it as git submodule using the `submodule` branch.
+- Install it as git submodule using the `submodule` branch!

 ## Usage